top of page

 Research Projects

-Patient circumstances and their imaging and treatment options vary enormously across the world.
-Therefore, an imaging test which is considered useful in one setting, may not be useful or available in another.
 New technologies, such as AI and portable equipment will have very different applications and value in different health systems.
 There is very little evidence to guide the best use of imaging tests in resource limited settings and a real need and opportunity for more research in this area.

 Through links with various UK and international academic institutions we support imaging research.